aframevr/aframe/docs/components/hand-controls.md

 [tracked]: ./tracked-controls.md
 [vive]: ./vive-controls.md
+[oculustouch]: ./oculus-touch-controls.md

-The hand-controls gives tracked hands (using a prescribed model) with animated gestures.
-It wraps the [vive-controls component][vive], which wraps the [tracked-controls component][tracked].
-It adds extra semantically-named events and handles hand animations.
+The hand-controls gives tracked hands (using a prescribed model) with animated gestures. hand-controls wraps the [vive-controls][vive] and [oculus-touch-controls][oculustouch] components, which in turn wrap the [tracked-controls component][tracked].
+The component gives extra events and handles hand animations and poses.

 ## Example